wewireafrica/fullstack-test/README.md

 3. Implement CRUD operations and endpoints for managing the models you create.
 4. Adding user authentication is an optional addition but not required and does not affect your submission.
 5. Making good use of database transactions is a plus.
-6. The look of your user interface does not determine your performance

 **Evaluation Criteria:**